trcarney88/portfolio/src/content/blog/product-vs-engineering.md

 If you can get away with it just do the work even if it isn't being prioritized.
 This has been my best way of getting performance and DX improvements through when I've had Product Managers who refused to prioritize it.
-Just hit your PM wiht a Primagen "YAYAYAYAYAYA" to what ever work they want to assign you and then go work on whatever you think is broken.
+Just hit your PM with a Primagen "YAYAYAYAYAYA" to what ever work they want to assign you and then go work on whatever you think is broken.
 You have to be careful with this one and pick your battles because it could backfire pretty easily.
 You also have to know your organization, some would not put up with this too many times.